Yomguithereal/gexf/README.md

 * **nodes** *?array*: array of nodes to pass at instantiation time.
 * **edges** *?array*: array of edges to pass at instantiation time.
 * **implementation** *?DOMImplementation*: the DOM implementation to build the XML document.
 Will take the browser's one by default of xmldom's one in node.
+* **serializer** *?XMLSerializer*: the XMLSerializer class to serialize the XML document.
+Will default to the browser's one or xmldom's one in node.
 * **namespace** *?string* [`'http://www.gexf.net/1.2draft'`]: gexf XML namespace to use.
 * **version** *?string* [`'1.2'`]: version of gexf to produce.